CurveDocs/curve-docs/docs/references/whitepaper.md

     ---

-    Whitepaper on the general structure and workingsof the Curve DAO.
+    Whitepaper on the general structure and workings of the Curve DAO.

     [:octicons-arrow-right-24: PDF](../assets/pdf/whitepaper_curvedao.pdf)